niklasramo/eventti/README.md

 # Eventti

-Tiny and fast multi-purpose event emitter wrapped in a simple API.
+Tiny and fast multi-purpose event emitter for Node.js and browser wrapped in a simple API.

 By default Eventti allows adding duplicate listeners to an event, but you can configure the Emitter to throw an error when a duplicate event listener is added.
 Additionally, Eventti assigns unique ids to all event listeners which allows you to granularly remove specific listeners (when there are duplicate listeners) and also update/replace existing listeners in the emitter.